alexandryte/eth-avax-4/README.md

 This smart contract is licensed under the MIT License.
 You can find the full license text in the `LICENSE` file.

-**Note:** This README is a general template and should be customized to suit your project's specific details and requirements.